How to become

 College

-You could do a college course before a higher level qualification.
-It might help you to get a trainee position with a company.
+You could do a college course before moving on to a higher level qualification.
+It may help you to get a trainee position with a development company.

 - T Level in Digital Production, Design and Development